 Creating is addictive, and there's a tendency to lose yourself in the craft.
 If you only focus on creating, your mind gets full and doesn't leave room for anyone else.

 Your perspective can become myopic, with your thoughts and opinions being the only ones that seem to matter.
 Your ego inflates, and you alienate the audience you set out to reach.

 Work hard, make stuff, and ship it.
 Just remember to unplug once in a while, to close the laptop and read a good book, too.
 Without the challenges issued by other people's content, your own work will stagnate.

 Finding the sweet spot

-There isn’t an exact formula to balancing contention creation with consumption.
+There isn't an exact formula for balancing contention creation with consumption.

 Balance doesn't mean a 50/50 split.
 What you need to do is find which side you tend to lean toward and hop the fence once in a while.

 The easiest place to start is to ask yourself two questions: